project-bobon/bobonroastprofile/README.md

 ## Prerequisite

-Bobon Profiles is a React - Redux app built on top of Firebase backend.
+Bobon Profiles is a React - Redux app built on top of a Firebase database.

-If you are planning to develop a separate project from this (using a different database), a new Firebase project is required.
-After that, update your own FIREBASE configurations of in `src/constants.js`
+### If you are developing a separate project from this (using a different database)

+Create your own Firebase project.
+After that, update FIREBASE constant in `src/constants.js` with your own info.

+Enable Google and Facebook authentication for the Firebase App.

 ## Development

 ```sh
 $ npm install